edumserrano/dotnet-sdk-extensions/docs/dev-notes/workflows/nuget-publish-workflow.md

 The `dotnet build` command includes the `-warnaserror` flag which will cause the build to fail if there are any errors.

 This is used to help keep the code healthy whilst balancing local dev.
 Meaning, when developing locally there is no need to force all warnings to be fixed to be able to build the code.

+## Testing loggers

+When running tests we use 3 loggers:

+- `trx`: normal logger, produces test result files which can be downloaded and viewed on Visual Studio.
+- `GitHubActions`: used to produce annotations on the workflow to give more visibility when tests fail.
+For more info see [GitHub Actions Test Logger](https://github.com/Tyrrrz/GitHubActionsTestLogger).
+It also adds annotations on PRs.
+- `liquid.custom`: Uses a [template](/tests/liquid-test-logger-template.md) to create a markdown reports for the test results.
+These markdown reports are uploaded as workflow artifacts and in case of Pull Requests they are added as comments.
+For more info see [Liquid Test Reports](https://github.com/kurtmkurtm/LiquidTestReports).

 ## NuGet push action